A Short Analysis of Emily Dickinson’s ‘I heard a Fly buzz – when I died’

 In the last analysis, ‘I heard a Fly buzz – when I died’ is one of Emily Dickinson’s most popular poems probably because of its elusiveness, and because – like many of her great poems, and her meditations on death – it raises more questions than it settles.
 How do you interpret the fly in this poem?

 If you liked this poem, you might also enjoy these ten short poems about death, and Dickinson’s classic poem about a snake, ‘A narrow Fellow in the Grass’.
+If you want to own all of Dickinson’s wonderful poetry in a single volume, you can: we recommend the Faber edition of her Complete Poems.

 Image: Black/white photograph of Emily Dickinson by William C. North (1846/7), Wikimedia Commons.